rivas-lab/ukbb-tools/gbe/README.md

 ## Description and Implementation

-This is a shell script.
-It is designed to be called as an array job using the `sbatch --array`.
-For those unfamiliar with the `sbatch` system, [here](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/) is a description of how job submission works on Sherlock, and [here](https://slurm.schedmd.com/job_array.html) is some documentation on array jobs.
+This is a shell script, designed for use as a parallelized array job with `sbatch --array`.
+For those unfamiliar with the Slurm management system, [here](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/) is a description of how job submission works on Sherlock, and [here](https://slurm.schedmd.com/job_array.html) is some documentation on array jobs.

-The idea for this script is to iterate over each line in the input table, define the corresponding `.phe` file, then conduct analysis.
+In short, the idea for this script is to iterate over each line in the input table, define the corresponding `.phe` file, then conduct analysis.

 In order to accomplish this, the script will do the following steps within each array instance:

  - Call [`tsv_to_phenos.py`](https://github.com/rivas-lab/ukbb-tools/blob/master/phenotyping/scripts/tsv_to_phenos.py) using the `--only-this-row` option
  - Call [`gwas.py`](https://github.com/rivas-lab/ukbb-tools/blob/master/gwas/gwas.py) with the `--run-array` and `--run-now` options.
 The remaining flags are set to defaults used with GBE (namely, running analyses only on White British unrelated individuals).

- - Note the `--run-now` option will immediately run a GWAS (on directly genotyped data) directly on whichever node you get from the array job (as opposed to submitting a separate batch job, with parameters specified as arguments to `gwas.py`).
+_Note:_ The `--run-now` option will immediately run a GWAS (on directly genotyped data) directly on whichever node you get from the array job (as opposed to submitting a separate batch job, with parameters specified as arguments to `gwas.py`).
 This means you'll have to ensure the job specification for `gbe.sh` has enough compute (memory, time, etc.) to run this computation on each phenotype.
 The default parameters (24GB memory, 1 day of computation time) should suffice for most phenotypes, but in the event that the job fails, you will have to resubmit with more resources.

 ## Usage